COVID-19 Halts Oregon Country Fair 2020

 Oregon Gov. Kate Brown announced guidelines for opening Oregon back up.
 Phase 1 of the pandemic re-opening means that “some counties will be eligible to begin the limited reopening of additional business sectors beginning as early as May 15 if they have demonstrated they have met all prerequisites for reopening,” according to the governor’s office.

-However, the statement issued on May 7 also says that the governor “also announced that large gatherings such as conventions, festivals, and major concerts and live audience sporting events will need to be cancelled at least through September.
+However, the statement issued on May 7 also says that the governor “announced that large gatherings such as conventions, festivals, and major concerts and live audience sporting events will need to be cancelled at least through September.
 Restarting events of this size will require a reliable treatment or prevention, like a vaccine, which is many months off.
 Further guidance on large events will be provided in the coming months.”

 Bomgaars writes in his statement that “The health and safety of the public and local communities are paramount to the Oregon Country Fair.
 The organization will follow all state and federal recommendations regarding the COVID-19 pandemic, including Governor Brown’s statement today on event and gathering limits.”